 A small point like this can give you an idea of how long the Harrisons have been around, in a fixed way, in one place.
 A very long time.
 And they are well-respected within the community—in a way—although people do think they’re kind of odd.
 People in small towns can be very narrow-minded, you know.
 There is something quietly lovely about their home and the girls, who’ve always lived this way, don’t know how nice and cozy their lives might look to other people.

 Anybody in their right minds would view the Harrisons as people you’d want to know.
 They have a great home life, a great home, a great religious faith, and a great loyalty to each other.
-Anyone who tries to bother them (like the polygamists who appeared in an intermediate draft of the book) are sent packing without a second thought and our protagonists return to being the Harrisons of Harrison Lane.
+Anyone who tries to bother them (like the polygamists who appeared in an intermediate draft of the book) are very mistaken about what this family represents.
+That's why this area was originally presented as very amusing, because it never occurred to me anyone could be bothered by it.
+The concept of such people trying to take advantage of the Harrison girls is categorically funny to anyone who perceives what the story is really about.
+But after I received feedback from several people that they took it quite seriously, I felt it was being misunderstood and removed it as a distraction.
+Meanwhile, our protagonists return to being the Harrisons of Harrison Lane, which is what they would have done in any case whether this area was included or not.

 You don't run into people like the Harrisons very often.
 They truly are unusual, but that’s not always a bad thing.